weareindi/wordpress-wetransfer/plugin/indi-wetransfer/README.txt

 * Now compatible with IE10+

 = 0.0.10 =
-* Add files array to "ozpital-wpwetransfer-success" event
+* Add files array to "ozpital-wetransfer-success" event

 = 0.0.8|0.0.9 =
 * Prevent activation if system PHP version is below 7.0